joblogmans/AcademicNotes/Software Management/Lectures/1 - Introduction - Software manageent and processes.md

 24-04-2023

 Programming is only a part of software management.
-You require budgetting, convincing managers, defining the used tools, setting up the requirements, talking with customers, analyzing end-users, managing contractors, etc. This course will focus on the process and the software product itself.
+You require budgeting, convincing managers, defining the used tools, setting up the requirements, talking with customers, analyzing end-users, managing contractors, etc. This course will focus on the process and the software product itself.

 Software management: a high level view *(slide copy)*:
-- Attempt to apply traditional engineering practises to software!
+- Attempt to apply traditional engineering practices to software!
 - This means that we attempt to control the quality of the software product by managing the software development process
 - Management consists of measuring to obtain actual values and possibly actuating with corrective measures
 - Important role for measurements (metrics) → by measuring we can infer the software quality
 - Important role for modelling the software development process → by modelling the software development process we can understand and manipulate it
 - And please note: ‘software engineering’ and ‘programming’ are fundamentally different!

 Learn the language of your audience.
 Reliability and such are not necessarily terms that managers or the press understand.
 'Quality' is a very vague concept, even more when talking about software.